-You will create assignments using a wide range of technologies including a word processor, spreadsheets, presentation software, web page editors, scanners, and digital cameras.
+You will create assignments using a wide range of technologies including a word processor, spreadsheets, presentation software, web page editors, scanners, digital cameras.
 All assignments will be submitted electronically.
 You will also participate in reflective discussion via online synchronous and asynchronous communication tools.
-If you have any problems with canvas please contact canvas IT for help.